 Kevin: What are your favorite storyboarding assets?

 Kevin: Finally, what sort of advice would you give to future screenwriters, or is there anything you want to share?
-19659004] Evan: Study the movie's story I cannot inform you what number of screenwriters are filled with 39 hope I meet and who ignore the roots of our medium.By no means watched a silent movie.Not heard of DW Griffith or King Vidor.Writers whose cinematic universe begins with Star Wars.C & # 39; is like turning into u A painter with none consciousness of the masters of the Renaissance.
-Or extra concretely, it quantities to turning into a lawyer without any information of precedents.
+19659004] Evan: Study the movie's story I cannot inform you how many screenwriters are filled with 39 hope I meet and who ignore the roots of our medium.By no means watched a silent movie.Not heard of DW Griffith or King Vidor.Writers whose cinematic universe begins with Star Wars.C & # 39; is like turning into u A painter with none consciousness of the masters of the Renaissance.
+Or more concretely, it quantities to turning into a lawyer without any information of precedents.
 Watch previous films.
 Research the evolution of the medium.
 Study from the previous.
 Your writing will enrich.

-Kevin: With whom would you favor to lunch?
-Chris Evans or Evan Rachel Wood?
+Kevin: With whom would you favor to lunch: Chris Evans or Evan Rachel Wood?